 8 But God commendeth (demonstrated) his love toward us, in that, while We Were yet sinners, Christ died for us.

-It is not just in the efforts; it is targeting the correct area that proves to you and others in your life that you are important.
-When I was in the military we used to go to the range to ‘qualify’ our Weapon (M16).
-If we were deployed, We would take that weapon with us.
+It is not just in the efforts; it is focused efforts that make you and others feel loved in the way they need.
+When I was in the military, we used to go to the range to ‘qualify’ our weapon, such as an M16.
+If we were deployed, we would take that weapon with us.
 So, we had to qualify with this weapon to ensure that it performed as required.
 At the range, there were pop-up silhouettes that we had to knock down.
 We had to knock down a required amount to be qualified with our weapon.
 There were the 50 meters, 100 meters, 150 meters, 200 meters, 250 meters, and 300 meters.
-I used to hate that 300 meters because I could never hit it!
+I used to hate the 300-meter one because I could never hit it!
 If you didn’t knock down the required number of targets, you had to go to the back of the line to be ‘retrained’ by an expert.
 He would help you recalibrate your weapon.
 But no matter how much you recalibrated your weapon, it never affected the velocity of the round.
 The velocity is our ‘trying’, which often gets mistaken for results.

 The trying, when applied to wanting to love another person, may not be the issue.
 The goal is to hit the required number of targets to qualify.
 With our mates and with people we care about, we have to ‘learn’ how to ‘hit the target’ more and more often.
 In essence, we need to learn how the other person is loved and what makes them feel cherished and valued.
 This is purposeful.
 I think that is what gets us in trouble when it comes to love; our focus is on what we can get rather than what we can give.
 Learning to do this does take much in the way of trust.
 Trust and love are like twins; it’s extremely tough to have one without the other.
 Trust is not trust unless it is experienced.
-The experience comes in the moment.
-When you ask someone to do something for or with you, and they show up to do that thing with or for you, you just experience trust with/from them.
+And the experience of trust comes in the moment.
+For instance, you ask someone to do something for or with you.
+When this person does that thing with or for you, you just experience trust with/from them.

-We only love people based on how we want to be loved.
-We do not love others based on how they want to be loved; we typically don’t know how.
+Another issue in this realm is that a lot of us only love people based on how we want to be loved.
+We do not love others based on how they want to be loved because we typically don’t know how.
 People often receive love differently.
-One person may like to cuddle and like the touch of their mate, but their mate may like a nice ride together or just to spend some quality time with each other.
+One person may like to cuddle and like the touch of their mate, but their mate may like to just spend some quality time together.
 Others may like to receive encouraging words or affirming words.
 Some like to receive small sentimental gifts, while others receive love through varying acts of service.
-The key is to LEARN how to love each other in a way that is focused, intentional, and energetic so as to cause the other person to be convinced that they are cherished, valuable, and cared about.
+The key is to LEARN how to love each other in a way that is focused, intentional, and enthusiastic so as to cause the other person to be convinced that they are cherished, valuable, and cared about.
 Of course, this happens at the moment.
 Love is exercised and demonstrated in the moments that you have.
 You cannot love anyone yesterday, and you cannot love anyone tomorrow.
 Loved is demonstrated in that very moment that you have.
 The intent comes in the moment, the focus comes in the moment, and the energy is in that very moment.

 The question may not be if you love someone.
 The question may be how to love someone.